ksachdeva/langchain-graphrag/docs/guides/query_system.md

 # Query System Guide

 GraphRAG provides two search approaches for querying indexed knowledge graphs.
-Each approach handles different types of questions.
+Each approach is designed to handle a different category of question.

 ---